-The Mechatronics Engineering Technology curriculum will prepare you to use basic engineering principles and technical skills in developing and testing automation systems.
-As a Mechatronics Engineering student, you will learn to work with electrical, electronic, servo, mechanical, fluid power and other electromechanical systems.
-Courses emphasize prototype testing, manufacturing and operational testing, systems analysis and maintenance procedures with an emphasis on automated systems startup, maintenance and troubleshooting at the systems level.
+The Mechatronics Engineering Technology curriculum prepares students to use basic engineering principles and technical skills in developing and testing automation systems including, electrical, electronic, servo, mechanical, fluid power, and other electromechanical systems.

 Have Questions?